-Usually transformation is a process where a soil bacterium known as Agrobacterium tumefaciens is inserted into a new segment of DNA inside the cells of tomato seedling tissues.
-The transformed cells are transplanted into the plant regeneration medium, that contains hormones and nutrients which causes the tissue to grow into a tiny new plants.
-These plantlets are then transferred to root induction medium where root will grow and finally planted in soil and hardened in the greenhouse.
+Usually, transformation is a process where a soil bacterium known as Agrobacterium tumefaciens is inserted into a new segment of DNA inside the cells of tomato seedling tissues.
+The transformed cells are transplanted into the plant regeneration medium, which contains hormones and nutrients which cause the tissue to grow into tiny new plants.
+These plantlets are then transferred to the root induction medium where the root will grow and finally planted in soil and hardened in the greenhouse.
 In this new process, the researchers have added auxin to the regeneration and rooting media.
 The addition reduces the length of the procedure from 17 weeks to just 11.

 Van Eck said that”If you can speed up the plant development, which is what the auxin is doing, you can decrease the time it takes to get genetically engineered lines”.

 The scientists have performed the transformation of tomato routinely, as a study method to understand how individual genes affect tomato growth and development.
 Their new protocol does not only saves time, but uses fewer materials, and saves money.
 The researchers can finish the experiments sooner and potentially run more projects at once.